Comparing the Biden and GOP stimulus plans - KVIA

 But the measure immediately ran into resistance from Republicans on Capitol Hill.
 In response, a group of 10 senators on Sunday released their own roughly $618 billion relief proposal — less than one-third the size of the President’s.
 They provided a chart detailing the cost of their plan on Monday morning.

-The senators are scheduled to meet with Biden on Monday afternoon to discuss their plan.
+The senators met with Biden on Monday to discuss their plan.
+Afterward, both sides described the meeting as cordial but said there was no agreement on a bipartisan deal.

 Meanwhile, Democratic Senate leaders are preparing to trigger a controversial budget procedure known as reconciliation that would allow them to pass Biden’s rescue package without Republican support.

-Note: This story has been updated following the meeting between Biden and GOP senators.